ssttefann/sunsette/README.md

-After that run the command to start the application:
+After that you can start the application:

 ```
 npm run serve
 ```